About the Board of Education

 The Board consists of nine voting members, one Hawaii State Student Council Representative, and one Military Representative.

-The Board has four standing committees: Student Achievement, Finance and Infrastructure, Human Resources, and Audit.
+The Board has three standing committees: Student Achievement, Finance and Infrastructure, and Human Resources.